 - 1/2 cup (1 stick) unsalted butter, room temperature, plus more for pan

 - Preheat oven to 350 degrees.
-Butter bottom of an 8-inch round cake pan, and line with parchment paper.
-Butter and flour paper and sides.
-In a medium bowl, whisk together flour, baking powder, and salt; set aside.
+Butter and flour a 5-by-9-inch loaf pan.
+In a medium bowl, whisk together flour, baking soda, and salt.

 - In a large bowl, using an electric mixer, beat butter and sugar on medium-high until fluffy, 3 minutes.
 Add eggs, one at a time, beating well after each addition and scraping down bowl as needed.

 - Beat in bananas, sour cream, and vanilla.
 Beat in flour mixture and chocolate on medium.
 Pour batter into pan.
 Bake until a skewer inserted in center of loaf comes out clean, 50 to 60 minutes.

 - Let bread cool in pan 10 minutes.
 Remove bread from pan and let cool completely on a wire rack.

 Cook's NoteStore tightly wrapped in plastic, up to 3 days, or freeze, up to 3 months.

 For this loaf, we like the variety of sizes we get from chopping.
 Tiny bits of chocolate flavor the bread beautifully, while larger ones provide big hits of deliciousness.

 If your bananas aren't quite ripe enough, put them in a 300-degree oven, unpeeled, for 15 minutes to soften.